Villavu/Simba/Doc/sphinx/scriptref/dtm.rst

 A DTM is in my view just a relatively simple way of defining a relationship between several points.
-Each of these points have a relative offset to each other, and may different in colour, tolerance, area size and shape.
+Each of these points have a relative offset to each other, and may different in color, tolerance, area size and shape.
 A DTM generally consists out of one *Main Point*, and several *Sub Points*.